Studio-kalavati/sargam-spec/README.md

 Contributions welcome for

 - Taal definitions.
-Currently supported: Teentaal, Jhaptaal and Ektaal.
+Currently supported: Teentaal, Jhaptaal, Ektaal, Rupak, Dadra, Kehrwa.
 - Multiple languages.
 Currently English and Devanagri are supported.

 ## License

-Copyright © 2020 Studio Kalavati
+Copyright © 2019 - 2023 Studio Kalavati

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at